 Earlier, director-general at the BBC Tim Davie – who warned staff about their use of social media when he took on the role at the end of 2020 before guidelines on their use was updated – was asked by BBC News why Lineker had not been sacked.

-Davie replied: “Well I think we always look to take proportionate action and that’s what we’ve done.”
+He replied: “Well I think we always look to take proportionate action and that’s what we’ve done.”

-He said he would not “add to” the corporation’s current statement on the matter, but that there had been “very constructive discussions”.
+Davie said he would not “add to” the corporation’s current statement on the matter, but that there had been “very constructive discussions”.

 Reacting to Shearer and Wright’s boycott, the BBC boss added: “I absolutely respect people’s right to make that decision, and BBC Sport have to look at the programme they will produce for the weekend as normal.”